home-suite-home/Home-Suite-Home/artifacts/architecture.md

 Our implimentation is localized.
 All string handling will be ASCII and english.
 This may be modified in the future as the software is open source.

 # Input/Output
+The primary input/output(I/O) for our system will be HTTP requests between the aggregator and sensor modules.
+The I/O will be real-time.
+When a request is made, the reciever processes and sends a response to the requester.
+If the response is unexpected, the aggregator will handle the error as appropriate.

 # Error Processing
+This solution focuses on monitoring sensor data and keeping the user informed.
+Should an error occur, the system may first attempt to correct it.
+For example, if a sensor does not respond, the request may be resent.
+In the case the error may not be corrected, the user will be notified via email and may take appropriate action.
+Also, any important information will be logged to a local file on the aggregator should an error occur.

 # Fault Tolerance